harryhanYuhao/guide_for_self_studying_programming/src/introduction/choosing_os.md

 ### Coding Experience

-The overall coding experience on Windows is mediocre.
+The overall coding experience on Windows is mediocre:
-Reasons are:

 1. Windows is not designed for programmers but for ordinary users and gamers.[^not for programmer]
-1. Microsoft forces every programmer to use the Windows developing suites (Visual Studio Code).
+1. Microsoft forces every programmer to use Visual Studio, which is a bundle of necessary programming tools for software development.
-There is no alternative to it, and every serious programmer need to use it.
-The problem is that the developer suites are not open-sourced.
-This means a programmer can not view, edit, and learn from the source code, and, if something in the programmer suite goes wrong (which often takes place), the programmer can do nothing except waiting for Microsoft to fix it.
+Visual Studio is not open-sourced, and a programmer can not view, edit, and learn from its source code, and, if something goes wrong (which often takes place), the programmer can do nothing except waiting for Microsoft to fix it.
-Many also criticise Visual Studio Code is badly made: it runs slowly, took many CPU and RAM resources, and has poor user interface.
+Many also criticise Visual Studio itself: it runs slowly, occupies much disk space (circa 20 GB), takes much CPU and RAM resources, and has poor user interface.
-1. Many programming tools are not available, or can not be used conveniently, on Windows.
+1. Many programming tools are not available, or can not be used conveniently on Windows.
 Examples are neovim, tmux, fish, etc.
 1. There is no official package manager.

 That being said, most game are developed on Windows, as Windows has the best compatibility support for most gaming development tools.